sPHENIX-Collaboration/macros/calibrations/calo/tower_slope_macro/README.md

 Various macros and files for running tower slope modules in various situations:

+macros/correction files for running tower slope method on MDC2 files, OR using various decalibration/calibration updates to the sim and reco frameworks in coresoftware, including the database accessor wrapper class for accessing calibrations "conditions DB"  files.

 Macro/script for running over MDC2 Hits files (Production 4 only)
 -------------------------------------------
 run_calo_fromMDC2Hits_towslope_Fun4All_G4_Calo.C